dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel
-I added many polygons inside the main polygon, that are slightly transparent.
-For this iteration I made the mask shown as pure white.
-The transparency within the polygons gives the white an almost glowing effect.
+I removed some of the polygons inside the main polygon, and made them white instead of black.
+I also made the masked parts made with dots.

-I changed the first mask by making a thick outline around the flowers (so it would be clearly seen).
+I made a mask for the rose based on it's petals.
+I'm thinking of adding another mask and have a blend between the dots and hexagons.